 WAY OF SEEING

-I mold botanical and organic forms and replicate nature's beauty, directly.
+With a great sense of awe, I mold botanical and organic forms and replicate nature's beauty, directly.
 This process has become indispensable to my work as I utilize natural and botanical forms, quite literally, to create a piece.
 It is a way to capture what fascinates me about her.
 Her intricate forms and surfaces are inimitable.
 Anything from a twig, to a sepal, a flower bud, pistil, stamen, leaf impressions, Romanesco cauliflower, and most recently, one of our pollinators, the Blue Fur Carpenter bee, is game.
 After cutting open the mold and removing the original form, I inject the mold with wax to get an exact and workable replica.
 Through a back and forth succession of molding and lost wax casting in metal, I articulate and refine the original wax from nature into the final working component of jewelry.
 Nature's forms are now literally reproduced and immortalized in metal.
 It is what I have dubbed my own Fool’s Alchemy, to turn flowers into gold.
 Added to that is the hands on quality and tone of the hand-made object that I love, the sense that human hands have been there.
 I adhere to the best of my abilities to execute craft that is of quality and durability.
 Honoring the tradition of the amulet or talisman, it is my hope that what I make resonates in such a way that the wearer feels a meaningful intimacy with the object that I have created, and that there is a lifetime of enjoyment to be found in it.
 I am the sole distributor of my work and so a deep gratitude extends to those who share my work with others, or bestow recommendations.

 Stones are bits of the earth produced by the heaving and boiling and pressure deep within her that occurred long, long ago.
 The results astonish me - rock hardened masses of a once molten, shifting earth that result in brilliant colors, patterns, and formations.
 They are moments of the earth’s processes frozen in time, and if cut properly, will emit a light filled sparkle, like the stars in the sky.
 They are, yet, another example of earth's mystery, beauty, and magic, and point metaphorically to the intricate workings of our existence.